UA-ResearchComputing-HPC/hpc-documentation/docs/support_and_training/people/index.md

     <div class="container">
       <h4><b>Devin Bayly</b></h4>

       <p>I'm a member of the Research Technologies Data & Visualization team at the University of Arizona.
-I work with researchers, students and faculty to bring your data to life through drop ins, 1:1 consultations, collaborative projects both short & long term, and general protocols enhancing the visualization offerings of our High Performance Computer (HPC).</p>
+I work with researchers, students and faculty to bring your data to life through drop ins, 1:1 consultations, collaborative projects both short & long term, and general protocols enhancing the visualization offerings of our High Performance Computing (HPC).</p>
     </div>
   </div>
 </div>